freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

         the only option because Tails `intentionally disables LAN access`_ in the **Tor Browser**.

 #.
-A dialog will ask "Do you really want to launch the Unsafe
+A dialog will ask if you really want to "Launch the Unsafe
    Browser?".
 Click **Launch**.

    |You really want to launch the Unsafe Browser|